 Plage Richelieu, Cap d’Agde (c) wikimedia/Spedona

-There are six beaches in this area, ranging from small coves (Plage de la Conque and La Plagette) through to long stretches of sand 14 kms (Plage de Richelieu and Plage de Rochelongue).
+There are six beaches in this area, ranging from small coves (Plage de la Conque and La Plagette) through to long stretches of sand (Plage de Richelieu and Plage de Rochelongue).
 Plage de Roquille is covered with sea shells while Plage du Mole is very safe for small children, having a wide flat area of shallow water.
-Each of the beaches has a parking area nearby but the beaches are only backed by footpaths, so are not plagued by traffic noise.
+Each one has a parking area nearby and only backed by footpaths, so not plagued by traffic noise.
 Unusually for this area, there is a rocky headland with magnificent views to Sete in one direction and the Pyrenees in the other.

 Maguelone: Good